 Custodial credit risk is the risk that, in the event of the failure of the counterparty to a transaction, the Board will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
-Per policy, the Board's custodial bank must have bank ratings from at least two Nationally Recognized Statistical Rating Organizations (NRSROs) on an annual basis.
+Per policy, the Board's custodial bank must be rated at a minimum at the 6th highest investment grade rating by at least two Nationally Recognized Statistical

+Rating Organizations (NRSROs) on an annual basis.